13 December 2020

 The States had handed their immigration powers to the Federal Government in 1920.
 They continued to play an active role in recruiting migrants, especially from Britain, as late as the 1970s and 1980s.

-For its part, the Federal Government did not play much of an active role until Arthur Calwell in 1945 suggested to Ben Chifley that the Australia Government needed a separate Immigration portfolio.
+For its part, the Federal Government did not play much of an active role until Arthur Calwell in 1945 suggested to the Prime Minister, Ben Chifley, that the Australia Government needed a separate Immigration portfolio.
 Calwell became its first Minister on 13 July 1945.

 Calwell was keen for a prompt start to an immigration program.
 He was spurred on by his belief that a larger population would be better for Australia's security, which had been tested time and again during the World War now coming to an end.
 The start was rather slow, however, consisting chiefly of wives of service personnel.